IEavan/HACalculator/README.md

 # High Availability Calculator

-A reliable, scalable, production ready calculator for your industrial calculating needs.
+A reliable, scalable, production ready calculator for your industrial integer calculating needs.